MateuszDabrowski/elquent/README.md

 - Gets form fields and form fills data
 - Creates campaign and program canvas
 - Creates shared filters
+- Uploads and updates images
+- Uploads and updates files in file storage
 - Creates export definition for activity API and downloads data from it
 - Refreshes and download segment counts
 - Gets campaign data